 George Washington University, Elliott School of International Affairs

-Visiting Assistant or Associate Professor (or Professor of Practice) of International Affairs -- Specialization in Humanitarian Assistance
+Assistant or Associate Professor (or Professor of Practice) of International Affairs -- Specialization in Humanitarian Assistance

 |Institution Type:||College / University|

 |Location:||District of Columbia, United States|